My personal Journey with råbowls: Growth, Struggles, and Friendship

 I was lucky to have zoë. she and her family helped us build and run the store.

-During the construction of the Gänsemarkt store, Godaddy invited us to a shoot.
+During the construction of the Gänsemarkt store, Godaddy invited us to a shoot with germany’s next topmodel.

 During challenging periods Ahsan helped us with his entrepreneurial spirit.